Configuring access to Active Directory

-Active Directory must authorize an account allowing the SN SSO Agent to gain access to the event viewer of the directory and to obtain permissions to open a session as a service.
-This account has to be configured before the installation of the SSO agent.
+Active Directory must authorize an account that allows SN SSO Agent access to the event viewer of the directory and grants permission to open a session as a service.
+This account must be configured before SN SSO Agent is installed.

-To do so, you can either create a “privileged account” dedicated to the SSO agent, or grant privileges to an existing user.
-You are however advised against using the Administrator account of the AD domain in order to avoid potential security issues.
+To do so, you can either create a “privileged account” dedicated to SN SSO Agent, or grant permissions to an existing user.
+You are however advised against using the Administrator account on the Active Directory domain to prevent potential security issues.

-If several AD controllers manage the domain, the account that the SSO agent uses has to be a dedicated account belonging to the domain, as the privileges described hereafter must apply to all controllers, so that all events occurring on the domain (generated logs that report access being denied to reading events) can be relayed.
+If several domain controllers manage the same domain, the account that SN SSO Agent uses must be a dedicated account belonging to the domain.
+The privileges described below must apply to all domain controllers so that all events occurring on the domain (logs that report users being denied access to read events) can be relayed.